In addition to the restrictions and requirements in part 7861.0260, the following apply to the conduct of electronic pull-tabs.

-Once an electronic deal of pull-tabs is made available for play, the deal may not be manually paused or taken out of play for any reason and then reinstated for play.
-If the deal is manually paused or taken out of play, the game must be permanently closed from play.
+Once an electronic deal of pull-tabs is made available for play, the deal may not be paused or taken out of play for any reason and then reinstated for play.
+If the deal is paused or taken out of play, the game must be permanently closed from play.

 All credits maintained on the electronic pull-tab device when removed from play may be redeemed by the player or used for play upon reactivation.

 When a deal of electronic pull-tabs is put into play, all of the pull-tabs must be randomly dispensed.

 An organization may not put into play any electronic pull-tab game that has been altered or tampered with, or operate an electronic pull-tab game in a manner that tends to deceive the public or affects the chances of winning or losing.

 An organization may not commingle more than two electronic pull-tab games.

 A single cash bank is allowed for all electronic pull-tab deals in play for each site.

 Each electronic pull-tab must be sold for the price on the flare.
 An electronic pull-tab may not be given to a player free of charge or for any other consideration.